jdlorimer/incremental-reading/README.md

 Additionally, changes were made to the v2 card template, so if you have incremental reading notes from v2, you will need to select them in the card browser and choose Edit → Change Note Type, to convert them to IR3 notes.

 ## Support

 If any issues are encountered, please post details to the [Anki add-ons forum](https://anki.tenderapp.com/discussions/add-ons).
-If you create a new topic, be sure to mention Incremental Reading in the title.

-Alternatively, feel free to [note an issue](https://github.com/luoliyan/incremental-reading-for-anki/issues) on GitHub.
-(Pull requests are also welcome, of course.)
+It is best if you post in the existing thread ([here](https://anki.tenderapp.com/discussions/add-ons/9054-incremental-reading-add-on-discussion-support)), since I will recieve a notification of that by e-mail.
+Alternatively, feel free to [note an issue](https://github.com/luoliyan/incremental-reading-for-anki/issues) on GitHub (where you can also make a pull request if you are so inclined).

 Please include the following information in your post:
 * The version of Anki you are using (e.g., v2.1.0-beta5)